jbotwell/pywhis/README.md

 ## TODOS
 - [x] Usable script for transcription
+- [x] Edit setup so it can be installed
 - [ ] Use threading
 - [ ] Better validation
 - [ ] Idempotency